-- 1. A COVID-19 contact tracing app that aims to employ "AI" (Covid stocks have surged over the last few months) - An Uber Eats/Grub Hub clone called Facedrive Foods (GRUB was recently the target of a takeover bidding war). - 3.
-A trivia app. - 4.
-An eCommerce marketplace (eCommerce stocks are skyrocketing as lockdown has kept everyone at home)
+- A COVID-19 contact tracing app that aims to employ "AI" (COVID stocks have surged over the last few months) - An Uber Eats/Grub Hub clone called Facedrive Foods (GRUB was recently the target of a takeover bidding war). - An eCommerce marketplace (eCommerce stocks are skyrocketing as lockdown has kept everyone at home) - 4.
+A trivia app.

 Facedrive is single-handedly attempting to succeed in ride share, ESG, COVID-19 tracing, AI, food delivery, and more.
-While the collective endeavors have lent themselves to numerous buzzword-laden press releases, none of the efforts appear to be succeeding.
+The company and its' promoters use terms such as AI, Machine Learning, TaaS (Transportation as a Service), ESG, and EV to describe itself.
+While the collective endeavors have lent themselves well to numerous buzzword-laden press releases, none of the efforts appear to be succeeding.

-Facedrive's Pivot to COVID-19 Contact Tracing App Developer-Emails With Partners Raise Questions About the Company's Claims of Advanced Progress
+Facedrive's Pivot to COVID-19 Contact Tracing App Developer-Emails with Partners Raise Questions About the Company's Claims of Advanced Progress